 1. Get files off the Mac first, using iBoysoft data recovery solutions tools, because you will not be able to restore files and software that were saved after the snapshots were taken.

 Don't put your files in danger - your misoperation may cause permanent data loss.
 Therefore, the best practice is to get files off MacBook that won't boot first before fixing Mac not turning on the issue.
 REMEMBER TO ALWAYS SAVE YOUR RECOVERED ARCHIVES TO ANOTHER DEVICE, NEVER SAVE YOUR DATA ON THE DEVICE YOU ARE WORKING WITH.

-Step 1: Start your Mac in macOS Recovery Mode.
+Step 1: Boot your Mac into macOS Recovery Mode.
 Different Mac models require different methods to boot into macOS Recovery Mode.

 Step 2: Access the Internet and launch the Terminal.
-Choose a network for your Mac and make your Mac connected to the Internet all the time.
-Open Terminal from the drop-down menu.
+Choose a stable network for your Mac and make sure your Mac is connected to the Internet all the time.
+Open Terminal from the Utilities drop-down menu.